ulrichSchreiner/dockerimages/ansible/README.md

 # Ansible Playbook Container

 Use this container to run ansbile playbooks or other related commands.
 You should have a running `ssh-agent` to connect to your hosts.
+Give this container the name of the ansible subcommand (`playbook`, `vault`, ...).
+If there is no such subcommand the container will call the plain `ansible` command with the given parameters.

 Put this in your `.bashrc`:
 ```bash